 Policy

-Students shall comply will all provisions of this Code of Conduct, and should refer to the Rules Governing Residence Halls, found in the Resident Student Handbook 2022-23, and the Housing License for additional rules and responsibilities related to on-campus housing that supplement the Code of Conduct.
+Students shall comply with all provisions of this Code of Conduct, and should refer to the Rules Governing Residence Halls, found in the Resident Student Handbook, and the Housing License for additional rules and responsibilities related to on-campus housing that supplement the Code of Conduct.
 Students living in university housing are responsible for the behavior of their guests and for ensuring that guests comply with all university regulations.

 J. Violation of Current University policies, Procedures and Rules